openEOPlatform/documentation/getting-started/javascript/index.md

 ::: tip Note
 Everything applied to the datacube at this point is neither executed locally on your machine nor executed on the back-end.
-It just defines the input data and process chain the back-end needs to apply when it sends the data cube to the back-end and executes it there.
+It just defines the input data and process chain the back-end needs to apply when it sends the datacube to the back-end and executes it there.
 How this can be done is the topic of the next chapter.
 :::